Need to compile Master Branch of NavCoin-Core?

 Step 1

-Install things we need, mainly Git and build-essential
+Install things we need, mainly Git and build-essential.

 sudo apt install git build-essential

-We need Git to clone the source and build-essential
+We need Git to clone the source and build-essential alias package on Ubuntu to install our build toolchain.

 Step 2